Team-BHP > Technical Stuff

 The ABS wires over age become weak and need to be handled carefully.
 See if there is any cut in the them.
 Meanwhile any plans on upgrade to the new Civic or you are considering keeping same running?
 I am glad to see your Civic run 200k kms.

-sumeethaldankar is offline (1) Thanks
+sumeethaldankar is online now (1) Thanks

 Old 23rd September 2019, 11:52 #9411